AssemblyAI-Solutions/async-chunk-js/readme.md

 - `transcriptionWorker.js`: Worker for handling transcription tasks using AssemblyAI API.
 - `audioThread.js`: Worker for managing voice activity detection.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- [AssemblyAI](https://www.assemblyai.com/) for providing the high-quality transcription API
 - [speech-recorder](https://github.com/serenadeai/speech-recorder) for the Voice Activity Detection functionality

 ## Troubleshooting